ruedoux/SGT/README.md

 ```

 Tests are ran by namespace so you can manually run only one namespace at a time if you want.

+All calls to godot scene root need to be done via deffered call: `CallTestRootDeffered()`, since tests are being ran async.

 For the time being test output is being shown in the console, I'm planning to integrate it in some prettier way, probably something resembling GUT.